2.7. Vectors and Matrices in MATLAB

 0 0

-When an arithmetic operation occurs between a scalar and a vector or matrix, the operation is applied to each element of the vector.
+When an arithmetic operation occurs between a scalar and a vector or matrix, the operation is applied to each vector element.

 >> A = zeros(1,5)